szx/vkswr/README.md

 # vulkan_software_rasterizer

-Vulkan ICD that implements Vulkan Core 1.0 API in software.
+Vulkan ICD written solely for learning purposes.

-Written solely for learning purpose.
+The current goal is implementation of Vulkan Core 1.0 API in software.

 ## TODO
 - [ ] vulkaninfo